 Quicksilver Student vs. Capital One SavorOne Student Cash Rewards Credit Card

 Assuming your spending habits match those of the average person, you’ll likely earn more cash back with the SavorOne Student card than with the Quicksilver Student card.
 That’s because the SavorOne Student card offers double the cash back you’ll get with the Quicksilver Student in popular, practical categories like grocery stores (excluding Target and Walmart purchases), dining, entertainment and select streaming services.
-Since groceries and dining make up a big chunk of most people’s monthly budget—and since students are often out and about at concerts, theaters and more—it may be tough for the Quicksilver Student card and its 1.5 percent flat cash back rate to catch up.
+Since groceries and dining make up a big chunk of most people’s monthly budget — and since students may not book hotel rooms or rental cars through Capital One — it may be tough for the Quicksilver Student card and its 1.5 percent flat rate on everyday spending to catch up.

 If you’re just starting out with credit-building, it may be best to stick to a single card until you get a bit more experience and feel comfortable managing your monthly due dates and credit limit.
 But if you feel ready to juggle more than one student card in order to maximize your rewards, there are a few solid options.

-Bankrate’s Take: Is the Capital One Quicksilver Student Cash Rewards worth it?
+Bankrate’s Take: Is the Capital One Quicksilver Student Cash Rewards Card worth it?

 If you’re looking for a simple way to earn cash back rewards while building credit as a student, the Quicksilver Student card is unlikely to disappoint.
 It offers a competitive flat cash back rate, charges no annual fee and carries a solid set of benefits compared to other cards in its category.

-But depending on your spending habits, it may not be the most rewarding option, as a few competing cards offer at least double the Quicksilver Student card’s cash back rate in specific spending categories.
-And if you’re looking for a card that offers a bit of wiggle room with regard to its fees and interest rate, the Quicksilver Student isn’t the best fit due to its high APR, lack of 0 percent introductory APR offers.
+But depending on your spending habits, it may not be the most rewarding option, as a few competing cards offer at least double the Quicksilver Student card’s cash back rate in spending categories common to students.
+And if you’re looking for a card that offers a bit of wiggle room with regard to its fees and interest rate, the Quicksilver Student wouldn’t be the best fit due to its high APR and absence of a 0 percent introductory APR offer.